r-transit/tidytransit/README.md

 # tidytransit

-Use tidytransit to map transit stops and routes, calculate transit frequencies, and validate transit feeds. tidytransit reads the [General Transit Feed Specification](http://gtfs.org/) into [tidyverse](https://tibble.tidyverse.org/) and
+Use tidytransit to map transit stops and routes, calculate travel times and transit frequencies, and validate transit feeds. tidytransit reads the [General Transit Feed Specification](http://gtfs.org/) into [tidyverse](https://tibble.tidyverse.org/) and